Jephtha-T/DMS_CW2024/README.md

 - Added Escape key in HandleKeyPressed() Method to pause
 - fireprojectiles() Now can handle when user has multishot enabled to return a list of actors instead of just one projectile
 - stopgame() now clears all actors properly
+- added method to check if current level needs to show tutorial

 FighterPlane
 - HealthAtZero method removed, worked inline at takedamage function